Holding types

 Dividend

-Many funds exist for equity investors, but few combine the benefits of core exposures alongside active management.
-The Fidelity Enhanced ETF suite seeks to outperform its benchmarks through its active strategy.
+There are many funds available for equity investors, but not many offer both core exposure and active management.
+The Fidelity Enhanced ETF suite aims to achieve better results than its benchmarks by using an active strategy.

-Fidelity® Enhanced Large Cap Core ETF offers active large-cap positioning based on fundamentals.
-Top holdings and sector weightings show minimal differentiation from passive indices.
-Peer comparison shows underperformance compared to passive S&P 500 ETF, raising skepticism about the fund's value.
+Fidelity® Enhanced Large Cap Core ETF focuses on large-cap investments based on fundamental analysis.
+Its main holdings and sector allocations are quite similar to those of passive indices.
+When compared to the passive S&P 500 ETF, it has not performed as well, leading to doubts about the fund's effectiveness.

 Ever since FELC launched as an active and transparent ETF in November 2023, it has shown promising performance, outperforming some S&P 500-tracking ETFs.
 My assessment indicates that FELC is a more streamlined, growth-oriented, and slightly more affordable alternative to IVV, which tracks the S&P 500.
 FELC also includes exposure to companies outside of the S&P 500.
 While it is worth keeping an eye on, I am hesitant to recommend buying it at this time due to its limited history as an active ETF.